 - In complex cases, such pre-notification contacts can serve to inform the CMA case team about the relevant markets and to establish the appropriate frame of reference for the CMA's review.
 In some cases, lengthy pre-notification discussions may reduce the likelihood of a detailed second-phase investigation.

 The CMA's guidance states that, in general, pre-notification contacts should commence at least two weeks before the parties' intended date of notification.
 In many cases, a significantly longer period will be appropriate.

-As notification results in a public announcement by the CMA (see paragraph 6.5), it is not, in practice, possible to notify a confidential transaction that has not been announced.
+As notification results in a public announcement by the CMA (see section 26), it is not, in practice, possible to notify a confidential transaction that has not been announced.
 For transactions that are not yet in the public domain, the parties can consider approaching the CMA for 'informal', non-binding advice on the likelihood that a second-phase investigation would be opened.
 Such advice is only available if certain criteria are met.

 What is the basic timetable for the authority’s review?

 The CMA is required to complete its first-phase investigation within 40 working days.
 This runs from: